-Anyway we haven’t come to damn Melaka but to praise George Town where on the whole – with the obvious exception of the 70s concrete shopping centre that is aforementioned Komtar – the historic town centre has remained relatively well preserved as you can see in this photo of rows of Chinese shop-houses above.
+Anyway, we haven’t come to damn Melaka but to praise George Town where on the whole – with the obvious exception of the 70s concrete shopping centre that is aforementioned Komtar – the historic town centre has remained relatively well preserved as you can see in this photo of rows of Chinese shop-houses above.
 (We reckon that’s Lebuh Kimberly – closest, left to right; followed by Campbell Street and Chulia Street beyond the mosque – though we wouldn’t swear to it!)

 Off to the west is Penang Hill – which we don’t seem to have photographed so maybe it was in the clouds that day – whilst south looks towards the airport and spectacular Penang Bridge and north and west provide views of the busy commercial and naval port of Butterworth on the mainland.

-Also in above photo you can make out on the waterfront the famous clan jetties of George Town – a series of wooden walkways, lined with stilt houses, each constructed by a different Chinese clan or extended family, and jutting out into the sea to facilitate, and help keep discreet, trade with the mainland and offshore junks and ships.
+Also in the above photo, you can make out on the waterfront the famous clan jetties of George Town – a series of wooden walkways, lined with stilt houses, each constructed by a different Chinese clan or extended family, and jutting out into the sea to facilitate, and help keep discreet, trade with the mainland and offshore junks and ships.

-Chinatown encompasses the whole of central George Town with the Queen Street, King Street area forming Little India, whilst the north east corner, site of the original settlement, is the location for most of the spectacular Victorian era buildings such as the clock tower, city hall, museum, St George’s church, Fort Cornwallis etc as well as being the port for passenger boats heading to Langkawi and Medan in Sumatra.
+Chinatown encompasses the whole of central George Town with the Queen Street-King Street area, forming Little India, whilst the northeast corner, site of the original settlement, is the location for most of the spectacular Victorian-era buildings such as the clock tower, city hall, museum, St George’s church, Fort Cornwallis etc as well as being the port for passenger boats heading to Langkawi and Medan in Sumatra.